-Sponsor a Child in Asia
+Sponsor a child in Asia

 In Georgia we operate two SOS Children’s Villages.
-One is located in the capital Tbilisi, and is supported by Family Strengthening Programmes and an SOS Playbus.
+One is located in the capital Tbilisi, and is supported by Family Support Programmes and an SOS Playbus.
 The other is located in the country’s second city, Kutaisi.

 Our most recent SOS Children's Village in Kazakhstan was opened in 2004.
 We have three villages now in the country, including one in the capital Astana.